google-research/swirl-dynamics/swirl_dynamics/projects/genfocal/data/README.md

  - temperature at 2 meters
  - mean sea level pressure
  - near-surface specific humidity
-One copy of the dataset
-is chunked by grid pixel, facilitating visualization of time series.
+One copy of the dataset is chunked by grid pixel, facilitating visualization of time series.
 The other copy is chunked by ensemble member to facilitate spatial visualizations.
 ### nao
-This directory contains GenFocal forecasts over the North Atlantic Oscillation (NAO) region for the months of June, July, and August for 2010-2019.
+This directory contains GenFocal forecasts over the North Atlantic hurricane basin (NAO) for the months of June, July, and August for 2010-2019.
 The dataset is a zarr file containing these variables:
  - wind speed at 10 meters
  - temperature at 2 meters